 Principles to Ensure Good Enterprise System Security Architecture

 “Employees will be company’s biggest threat” according to Experian.
 Data can be breached and companies can lose massive amounts of information in a matter of minutes.
 A good security system for your site can stop or limit the amount of damage hackers can do.
-Do not wait until your system is hacked, be proactive and setup your security system now.
-The following are a few principles to follow that will ensure your site will be better protected.
+Be proactive and set up your security system now.
+The following are a few principles to follow that will ensure your enterprise system security will be better protected.

 Secure the Weakest Area

 UK police forces had 2,315 data breaches in 5 years, Do not use just one security or detection system, such as a firewall.
 Use a combination of a few, such as the firewall combined with an intrusion detection system.
-If one layer fails, the next layer will prevent your system from being breached.
+If one layer fails, the next comes into play.
 Just recently, the file containing the information of 112,000 French police officers and their families, did not use strong protection – just a simple password.

 Give as Little Permission as Possible